Ace Combat 6: Fires of Liberation: Plot

-That evening, Garuda Team conducts an aerial patrol over Gracemeria, during which Shamrock learns his family was killed in the war and announces his intent to retire.
-However, the city is suddenly attacked by cruise missiles fired from extreme distances, and Garuda Team intercepts the missiles.
-With assistance from Melissa, Matilda, and Voychek, the Emmerian military traces the attack to "Chandelier", an Estovakian anti-asteroid railgun repurposed to destroy Gracemeria by The Generals.
-Emmeria launches an operation to destroy Chandelier; after Shamrock sacrifices his plane to reveal the facility's weak point, Talisman destroys it, ending the war.

-Following the destruction of Chandelier, a coup d'état removes The Generals from power, and the new Estovakian government negotiates peace with Emmeria.
-Ludmila reunites with Toscha, and the two marry in an internment camp with Voychek and Strigon Team attending.
-Shamrock survives his crash, but the injuries he sustained temporarily restrict him to a wheelchair.
-As he visits the Herman household to meet Melissa and Matilda, he narrates that peace between both nations had been what they had always been fighting for, and that it had finally come.
+During a post-liberation patrol over Gracemeria, the city is suddenly attacked by long-range cruise missiles, which Garuda Team intercepts.
+With assistance from Melissa, Matilda, and Voychek, the Emmerian military traces the attack to "Chandelier", an Estovakian anti-asteroid railgun repurposed to destroy Gracemeria.
+Emmeria launches an operation to destroy Chandelier, and Shamrock sacrifices his plane to expose the facility's weak point for Talisman to destroy.
+The Generals are overthrown, and the new Estovakian government negotiates peace with Emmeria, ending the war.
+Ludmila and Toscha marry in an internment camp with Voychek attending, while Shamrock is revealed to have survived the final battle.
+As he visits the Herman household to meet Melissa and Matilda, Shamrock muses that peace between nations was what they had always been fighting for, and that it had finally come.